Vegan Cardamom Carrot Zucchini Muffins

 - mini morning glory (dairy-free),

-all my muffins feature whole grain flours and are lower in sugar and total calories than classic bakeshop muffins.
+my muffins feature whole grain flours and are lower in sugar than classic bakeshop muffins.
 That said, there is nothing wrong with a classic bakeshop muffin either.
 It’s important to choose what is most appealing and satisfying to you.These Cardamom Carrot Zucchini Muffins are the perfect pairing for your coffee! #gf #vegan Click To Tweet

 I think these are the first vegan muffins that I’ve created.
 I used a flax egg instead of regular eggs and it worked out great!
 Flax eggs work well in muffins, pancakes, and other baked goods.
 To make 1 flax egg: combine 1 tablespoon flax meal with 2.5 tablespoons water and let sit for 5 minutes before adding it to whatever you make.

 And yes, they are veggie-packed!
 I used zucchini and carrots, but you could also use summer squash instead of the zucchini or parsnips instead of the carrots.
 When my kids were younger, muffins like these were better accepted if I grated the veggies finely, but these days I can grate them more coarsely (easier on the arm muscles!) and still watch them disappear into little hands and bellies!
 (Or, actually, not such little hands and bellies anymore!)

 These muffins are a small version of standard-sized muffins.
 I have also made these muffins in mini muffin pans, which are perfect for smaller hands and those kids who like to take a few bites out of something and then leave the rest!